 These expenditures are easily forgotten, which can be a costly mistake.
 It prevents you from getting a clear picture of how efficient your campaigns are.

-A good ROI should give you a 5:1 ratio.
+A good ROI should give you a 5:1 ratio, indicating that for every dollar invested, the company receives $5 in return.
 This is considered excellent for most companies, and anything under may not be enough to sustain your operations.

 In addition, a 10:1 ratio is phenomenal and most likely means your campaign goals are perfectly aligned with the results.
 Achieving a higher proportion is possible, but it shouldn’t be your expectation.